matanat/dae_counterfactual/README.md

 ## Citations
 If you use this code or find our work useful, please cite our paper:
 ``
-@article{atad2023counterfactual,
+@article{atad2024counterfactual,
-title={Counterfactual Explanations for Medical Image Classification and Regression using Diffusion Autoencoder}, author={Atad, Matan and Schinz, David and Moeller, Hendrik and Graf, Robert and Wiestler, Benedikt and Rueckert, Daniel and Navab, Nassir and Kirschke, Jan S. and Keicher, Matthias}, }
+  title={Counterfactual Explanations for Medical Image Classification and Regression using Diffusion Autoencoder}, author={Matan Atad and David Schinz and Hendrik Moeller and Robert Graf and Benedikt Wiestler and Daniel Rueckert and Nassir Navab and Jan S. Kirschke and Matthias Keicher}, journal={arXiv preprint arXiv:2408.01571}, year={2024}
+}
 ``

 ## Acknowledgment
-This work leverages the DAE implementation provided by the original authors.
+This work uses the DAE implementation provided by the original authors.
 For more details and the original codebase, visit the [official DAE repository](https://github.com/preechakul/DAE).